 You can liven up your quinoa by adding vegetables such as eggplant, zucchini, and sun-dried tomatoes.
 Or you could use herbs and spices such as garlic or chilis.
 You could even choose to go simple and use some lemon zest with a bit of sugar for a tangy and fresh hoppy side dish.

 Boiled eggs are fantastic for serving with kabobs alongside rice, salad, couscous, or quinoa.
-They add in a different texture, extra protein, and the flavors work better than you’d think.
+They add in a different texture, and extra protein and the flavors work better than you’d think.

 You can serve boiled eggs up whole or cut into halves, and some people like to toss quarters into their salads, like a caesar salad.
 Whatever your preference for your boiled eggs, they will work well.